Company Logo - Home Link

 Because London Heathrow Airport is so large, it’s fairly easy to get to and from and you have a number of options to choose from.

-It’s a cheap and easy option with a one-way fare costing around £5.50 at peak hours and £3.50 off-peak.
+It’s a cheap and easy option with a one-way fare costing £5.60 at any time, when using my contactless card.

-The station is located within the airport so it’s super easy to get to.
+Another reason I like taking the Piccadilly Line is that the station is located within the airport so it’s super easy to get to and I never have to step outside into the rain.

 Depending on where you’re staying in town, your journey will take around 30 - 50 minutes.